The International Court of Justice Severely Limits Germany’s Ability to Transfer Arms to Israel

 Published 02 May 2024 Author: Stefan Talmon

-In response to the barbaric terrorist attack by Hamas on 7 October 2023, Israel, in exercising the right to self-defence, embarked on an extensive aerial bombardment of Hamas positions in the Gaza Strip followed by a large-scale ground invasion of the territory.
-In the words of Judge Al-Khasawneh, Israel’s military operation has given rise to ‘an ongoing human tragedy of semi-apocalyptic proportions’.
+In exercising its right to self-defence in response to the barbaric terrorist attack by Hamas on 7 October 2023, Israel embarked on an extensive aerial bombardment of Hamas positions in the Gaza Strip followed by a large-scale ground invasion of the territory.
+In the words of Judge Al-Khasawneh, Israel’s military operation gave rise to ‘an ongoing human tragedy of semi-apocalyptic proportions’.
 The events in the Gaza Strip triggered South Africa in December 2023 to institute proceedings against Israel before the International Court of Justice (ICJ) accusing Israel of breaches of the Genocide Convention, including the commission of genocidal acts against the Palestinians in Gaza.

-This was followed on 1 March 2024, by an Application brought by Nicaragua against Germany for alleged violations of the Genocide Convention, international humanitarian law, and other norms of general international law in relation to the Occupied Palestinian Territory, particularly the Gaza Strip.
+On 1 March 2024, Nicaragua followed South Africa’s example and brought an application against Germany for alleged violations of the Genocide Convention, international humanitarian law, and other norms of general international law in relation to the Occupied Palestinian Territory, particularly the Gaza Strip.
 Nicaragua claimed that by providing political, financial and military support to Israel and by defunding the United Nations Relief and Works Agency for Palestine Refugees in the Near East (UNRWA), Germany was facilitating the commission of genocide by Israel and violating its obligation to ensure respect for international humanitarian law.
 Nicaragua also requested that the ICJ indicate provisional measures as a matter of extreme urgency with respect to Germany’s ‘participation in the ongoing plausible genocide and serious breaches of international humanitarian law and other peremptory norms of general international law occurring in the Gaza Strip’.

 In its Order on Provisional Measures in the case concerning Alleged Breaches of Certain International Obligations in respect of the Occupied Palestinian Territory (Nicaragua v.
 Germany), the ICJ decided on 30 April 2024 not to accede to Germany’s request to remove the case from its list because there was ‘no manifest lack of jurisdiction’.
-This means that the case will go ahead.
-However, it is expected that, as a next procedural step, Germany will raise preliminary objections to the Court’s jurisdiction and the admissibility of Nicaragua’s application.
-In that case, the Court will suspend the proceedings on the merits and hold another public hearing on the questions of jurisdiction and admissibility.
-This will probably not take place before the end of 2025.
-Only if the Court rejects Germany’s preliminary objections will the case proceed on the merits, which seems highly unlikely.
-Even in the best-case scenario, the court will not render a final decision in the case before 2027.
+This meant that the case was to go ahead.

 The ICJ also did not order Germany to suspend the export of war weapons and other military equipment to Israel.
 In an almost unanimous decision, by fifteen votes to one, the Court found that ‘the circumstances, as they now present themselves to the Court, are not such as to require’ the indication of provisional measures.
 Only Judge Al-Khasawneh, the judge ad hoc appointed by Nicaragua, dissented.

-The Court nevertheless reminded Germany of its international obligation that when supplying arms to parties to an armed conflict it must ‘avoid the risk that such arms might be used to violate the [Genocide and Geneva] Conventions.’
-Germany is thus subject to an obligation of due diligence when providing weapons to Israel.
-That there is a real risk of violations of the Geneva Conventions, becomes clear from the Court’s finding that Israel’s military operation in the Gaza Strip resulted in ‘a large number of [civilian] deaths and injuries, as well as the massive destruction of homes, the forcible displacement of the vast majority of the population, and extensive damage to civilian infrastructure.’
-In order to avoid the risk that German arms might be used by Israel in violation of the Genocide or Geneva Conventions, Germany must not provide war weapons to Israel for use in military operations in the Gaza Strip.
+The Court nevertheless reminded Germany of its international obligation that, when supplying arms to parties to an armed conflict, it must ‘avoid the risk that such arms might be used to violate the [Genocide and Geneva] Conventions.’
+Germany was thus subject to an obligation of due diligence when providing weapons to Israel.
+That there was a real risk of violations of the Geneva Conventions, becomes clear from the Court’s finding that Israel’s military operation in the Gaza Strip resulted in ‘a large number of [civilian] deaths and injuries, as well as the massive destruction of homes, the forcible displacement of the vast majority of the population, and extensive damage to civilian infrastructure.’
+In order to avoid the risk that German arms be used by Israel in violation of the Genocide or Geneva Conventions, Germany virtually had no other option than not to provide any war weapons to Israel for use in military operations in the Gaza Strip.

-By expressly emphasising that, ‘at present’, circumstances did not require the indication of provisional measures, the Court made it clear that it could indicate such measures in the future.
-The Court put Germany on notice that it would accede to new request by Nicaragua if it resumed the export of war weapons and other military equipment to Israel that could be used to commit or to facilitate serious violations of the Genocide or Geneva Conventions.
-That the indication of provisional measures remains a real possibility is also shown by the fact that in the operative clause of the Order the Court did not ‘dismiss’ or ‘reject’ Nicaragua’s request for provisional measures outright, as asked for by Germany, but that it used the softer language of finding that ‘the circumstances, as they now present themselves to the Court, are not such as to require the exercise of its power under Article 41 of the Statute to indicate provisional measures.’
-As the decision not to indicate provisional measures was not based on legal but on factual grounds, that decision can change whenever the facts do.
+By expressly emphasising that, ‘at present’, circumstances did not require the indication of provisional measures, the Court made clear that it could indicate such measures in the future.
+The Court put Germany on notice that it would accede to a new request by Nicaragua if Germany resumed the export of war weapons and other military equipment to Israel that could be used to commit or to facilitate serious violations of the Genocide Convention or the Geneva Conventions.
+That the indication of provisional measures remained a real possibility was also shown by the fact that in the operative clause of the Order the Court did not ‘dismiss’ or ‘reject’ Nicaragua’s request for provisional measures outright, as asked for by Germany, but that it used the softer language of finding that ‘the circumstances, as they now present themselves to the Court, are not such as to require the exercise of its power under Article 41 of the Statute to indicate provisional measures.’
+As the decision not to indicate provisional measures was not based on legal but on factual grounds, that decision could change whenever the facts did.

 Although the Court thus did not generally ban the provision of arms to Israel, it did impose significant restrictions on it.
-The supply of arms that are at risk of being used in violations of the Genocide Convention or international humanitarian law – in practice, any war weapon that could be used in active combat in the Gaza Strip – is contrary to Germany’s international obligations and may give rise to another request for the indication of provisional measures by Nicaragua.
+The supply of arms that were at risk of being used in violations of the Genocide Convention or international humanitarian law – in practice, any war weapon that could be used in active combat in the Gaza Strip – was contrary to Germany’s international obligations and could have given rise to another request for the indication of provisional measures by Nicaragua.

 Category: International Court of Justice